After6Services/mt-plugin-cleansweep/README.md

-# Clean Sweep Plugin For Movable Type and Melody
+# Clean Sweep Plugin For Movable Type

 By: Byrne Reese <byrne at majordojo dot com>